-Yet, through all the hardship the LGBTQ+ community encounters, they are not only resilient, but through music, fashion, art, science and culture, have often moved society forward.
-So now, with our climate in crises mode and younger activists taking on the voice and challenge to do something about it, is it any wonder that a new group of queer activists (social justice being inextricable from environmental justice, human exploitation explicitly linked to resource devastation) have arrived loud and proud on the scene.
-Here are six queer activists that we love and follow.
-And think you should too 🙂
+Through all the hardship the LGBTQ+ community encounters, they/we are not only resilient, but through music, fashion, art, science and culture, have often moved society forward.
+So now, with our climate in crises mode and younger activists taking on the voice and challenge to do something about it, is it any wonder that a new group of queer activists (social justice being inextricable from environmental justice, human exploitation explicitly linked to resource devastation) have arrived loud and proud on the scene?
+Here are nine queer activists that we love and follow.

 Who said drag queens can’t go green?
 “Intersectional environmentalism lets us weave in our humanity, our culture, our queerness and our color, into environmental work.
 We tell ourselves that all these issues are separate, but I think the magic happens when you intersect one thing with another.
 If you look at any space where people are making change, you will find queer people.
 You will find people of color.
 You will find indigenous people.
 And you’ll find women,” explains Patti Gonia (aka the photographer and queer activist Wyn Wiley).